outofforest/tinyboot/README.md

 and places it inside initramfs together with files required to support networking inside qemu.

-Then bootable ISO is created containing this initramfs, kernel and GRUB.
+Then bootable ISO is created containing this initramfs and kernel.
+Boot stub feature of kernel is used so no separate bootloader is installed.

 GO app is responsible for loading network drivers, configuring interfaces using DHCP and setting DNS resolver.

-After doing those things we have fully-operable GO application connected to the internet packed into small ~22MB ISO file.
+After doing those things we have fully-operable GO application connected to the internet packed into small ~15MB ISO file.

 `build.sh` creates initramfs based on Fedora 34.